mako-framework/docs/02_routing_and_controllers/01_routing.md

 Constraints have to be registered in the `app/routing/constraints.php` file before you can use them.
 There are three variables available in the scope, `$router` (the router), `$app` (the application instance) and `$container` (the container instance).

 ```
-$router->registerConstraint('api_version', ApiVersionConstraint::class);

-// You can also register constraints using only the class name

 $router->registerConstraint(ApiVersionConstraint::class);
 ```